How to get from Cancun to Mexico City: 3 Best Options

 ✔️ Driving in Mexico City

-This program was designed to limit the number of cars on the road and restricts cars from driving one day of the week based on your car’s emissions and license plate number.
+This program was designed to limit the number of cars on the road and restrict cars from driving on one day of the week based on your car’s emissions and license plate number.

 Foreign-plated cars and out-of-state Mexican-plated cars are not exempt from this program.

-In order to get permission to drive in this area you can go online and apply for a tourist pass.
-Tourist pass holders are eligible to drive 14 days every six months.
+In order to get permission to drive in this area, you can go online and apply for a tourist pass.
+Tourist pass holders are eligible to drive for 14 days every six months.

 Police are constantly enforcing this rule, so make sure to get your paperwork in order before driving in the restricted zone.